phyloref/jphyloref/README.md

   `input.owl` by comparing their resolution with the expected resolution recorded in the file.

-Documentation of the API is included in the source code as [Javadoc] comments.
-It is also available online [at javadoc.io].
 Detailed usage instructions are included in the [JPhyloRef Usage document].
+Documentation of the source code is included as [Javadoc] comments, which are also available online [at javadoc.io].

+## Command line options

 Many command line options can be used for all included commands:
 - `--jsonld` or `-j` can be used to interpret the input file as a JSON-LD file